Safer Inventory

 - ✓Handles needs_client_trust terminal status alongside complete for device-trust flows

-- ✓OAuth state tokens minted, stored in Redis with a 10-minute TTL, validated on callback — no in-flight CSRF window
+- ✓OAuth state tokens minted, stored in Redis with a 10-minute TTL, validated on callback.
+No in-flight CSRF window.

 - ✓AuthRequiredError boundary in install handlers redirects expired sessions to a graceful error UI instead of leaking a 500